Voice Disorders – Causes of a Hoarse Voice or Dysphonia

 Gastroesophageal Reflux Disease or Laryngopharyngeal Reflux Disease

 Acid Reflux into the throat from stomach acid can cause many issues in the esophagus and throat.
-Hoarseness, swallowing problems, and throat pain are common with gastric acid irritation in the throat.
+Hoarseness, swallowing problems, and throat pain is common with gastric acid irritation in the throat.

 Patients frequently wake up with throat irritation, hoarseness, and throat discomfort without understanding the cause.
 An otolaryngologist will perform an examination to determine if stomach acid is causing irritation of the throat and voice.